 Furniture & equipment

-Furniture and equipment is pretty straightforward but can include things like: computers, desks, chairs, and printers.
+Furniture and equipment are pretty straightforward but can include things like computers, desks, chairs, and printers.

 Now that you are clear on what a fixed asset is, let’s use that knowledge to dig into depreciation.

 So what is depreciation exactly?
 It is the process of recording the use of an item by your organization over its lifetime until the value of the item is zero.

 Once something has been recorded as a fixed asset (like a desk), its life duration needs to be determined so that depreciation can be calculated and recorded.